Board Members & Advisors

 JONATHAN YARNALL, Vice President, born in Germantown of Quaker background and attended Germantown Friends School and Earlham College, where he majored in Political Science.
 He started as an assistant to the late master carpenter Robert Lovett, then apprenticed to the Austrian-trained Adam Martini in the Chair Department, where he has worked since 1974, and married Mira in 1985.
 He is a student of mysticism from Quakerism, Catholicism, Eastern Orthodox, Japanese Zen and Tibetan Buddhism to Sri Aurobindo, George’s guru

 JOHN LUTZ, Treasurer and Secretary, woodworker, furniture designer, manager, and educator.
 He received his BFA in Woodworking and Furniture Design in 1984 from Rochester Institute of Technology.
 Lutz’ career began working in the furniture industry and taught woodworking at the Rochester Institute of Technology and Penland School of Crafts.
 He worked for Thos.
 Moser Cabinetmakers in Maine, for over 18 years as designer, where he was awarded design patents and innovation design awards.
 In 2008, John began as General Manager of George Nakashima Woodworker, and continues to create his own works while focusing on the process of making traditional forms.
-John earned a Certificate in Nonprofit Management from LaSalle’s Nonprofit Center and is Board Officer for the Center for Art in Wood in Philadelphia.
+John earned a Certificate in Nonprofit Management from LaSalle’s Nonprofit Center and is a Board Officer for the Museum for Art in Wood in Philadelphia.

 BARBARA SIMMONS, served as executive director for 30 years at The Peace Center, a peace and justice organization.
 She helped implement programs in violence prevention, intervention and tertiary and addressed conflict, racism and bigotry.
 Simmons was founding producer of PeaceTalks radio, creating audio documentaries focused on peace-building from Europe, Asia, the Middle East, Rwanda, South Africa, Vietnam, Northern Ireland, Canada and the United States, which aired on NPR, PRI and many other stations.
 Walter Cronkite hosted several of the programs.
 She currently serves as Ambassador to L.O.V.E. is the Answer, which brings together police and the community they serve in an effort to address racism and police brutality; she serves on the Board of the Nakashima Foundation for Peace and Alpha Community Education Foundation; and serves on the Diversity, Equity & Inclusion committee of Bucks County Women’s Advocacy Coalition.
 Simmons is an adjunct instructor at Arcadia University’s International Peace and Conflict Resolution master’s program.